FINTLabs/fint-flyt-file-service/README.md

 - FileService caches downloads; consider invalidating the cache when modifying testing scenarios.
 - AzureBlobAdapter relies on metadata and tags—mock these in tests or integration fixtures if you assert on derived fields.
-- When adding new overlays that need the env override, update the ENV_OVERRIDES map in bin/render-overlays.sh.

 ## Contributing